tomasoliveirz/tomasoliveirz/README.md

 ## **Home**

 **Name:** Tomás Oliveira
-**Title:** Software Developer | Computer Engineering Student
+**Title:** Software Developer | Informatics and Computer Engineering Student

 > Welcome to my GitHub profile!
-I am a passionate developer focused on creating innovative solutions, exploring new technologies, and continually improving my skills.
+I’m a developer who believes in blending practicality with a spark of creativity—constantly exploring new ways to push boundaries in tech.

 ---